 Why adopt a cannabis leaf for your new civic identity?
-Well, the most obvious reason to local Estonians is the fact that the town Kanepi derives it’s name from Kanep which is Estonian for cannabis.
+Well, the most obvious reason for local Estonians is the fact that the town Kanepi derives its name from Kanep, which is Estonian for cannabis.
 The area has had links to the symbol for the last 150 years due to the manufacture of hemp products in the region.

-The referendum was conducted in 2017 after the merging of three local parishes meant a new badge would be required for the newly created municipality.
-With 7 designs presented to the public, the silver cannabis leaf on a green shield won a landslide victory, securing 80% of the vote.
+The referendum was conducted in 2017 after merging three local parishes meant a new badge would be required for the newly created municipality.
+With seven designs presented to the public, the silver cannabis leaf on a green shield won a landslide victory, securing 80% of the vote.

-It’s clear that whilst the new symbol won the popular vote, things were not as clear cut within the Kanepi town council vote-off.
-The council ballot was the one that really mattered as it was the council members who would make the final decision regardless of public opinion.
-Only nine members of the 17 strong Kanepi council ruled in favour of the cannabis symbol.
+Although the new symbol won the popular vote, things were not as clear cut within the Kanepi town council vote-off.
+The council ballot was the one that really mattered, as the council members would make the final decision regardless of public opinion.
+Only nine members of the 17-strong Kanepi council ruled in favor of the cannabis symbol.
 Councillor Arno Kakk told Reuters, “I must say that I am not for the fact that we will be marching under this kind of flag,” before frowning disapprovingly at a contingent of ‘Yes’ voters.